tswow/tswow-wiki-0.13/Introduction/2_Installation.md

 - [VSCodium version 1.45](https://github.com/VSCodium/vscodium/releases/tag/1.45.1)
     - Later versions **should** work (including Microsofts VSCode), but I had general performance issues with 1.51 so I don't use it.

+- (Optional) To compile **live scripts**, you will also need [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/).
+The whole first part of this tutorial series will only be using data scripts, so you don't need to install this yet.

 ## Installation